Debt advice - how we can help

-Are you are worried about debt or experiencing financial difficulties?
-Our debt advisers can help.
+Are you worried about debt or experiencing financial difficulties?
+The Tackling Poverty Team has experienced debt advisers who can help.

 Our debt advice service is free, confidential and available to all North Lanarkshire residents.
-The advice provided is impartial and non-judgemental with privacy and data protection guidelines adhered to at all times.
+The advice provided is impartial and non-judgemental with privacy and data protection guidelines followed at all times.

 We can help you take the first steps to gain control of your finances by giving you advice on reducing outgoings and maximising your income.
 This could help you avoid debt, reduce the risk of unexpected costs and perhaps even have some money left to save.

 If you are currently experiencing difficulties we can alleviate the stress of dealing with your creditors.
 We can offer advice and assistance with all debt matters including:

 If you are struggling to pay your rent you could be entitled to help in the form of a Discretionary Housing Payment and we can assist with this application.

 Due to rising energy costs, you may be experiencing increasing utility bills that you are struggling to pay or be struggling to heat your home.

 You might be able to get £140 off your electricity bill through the Warm Home Discount Scheme.
 You must be getting the Guarantee Credit part of Pension Credit or be on a low income.
 Contact your supplier directly to check if they are part of the scheme and to apply.